Foster FAQ –

 Can I contribute financially toward the care of my foster dog or cat?

-Yes you can!
-We have a few foster families who enjoy helping our rescue by paying for some medication or training and in return, they get a tax receipt to submit for tax time.
+Yes, you can!
+We have a few foster families who enjoy helping our rescue by paying for some medication or training and in return, they get a tax receipt.
 All we need are copies of the invoices where food, medication, toys, etc were purchased to attach to our copy of the receipt.
-As a registered non profit and being 100% volunteer based, we very much appreciate the added assistance by our foster families.
+As a registered non-profit and being 100% volunteer-based, we very much appreciate the added assistance by our foster families.

 Can I contact your rescue to speak to someone if I still have questions?